 This year marks the 25th anniversary of the passage of the historic Compassionate Use Act of 1996 (Prop.
 215), the nation’s first state law to re-legalize the personal use and cultivation of cannabis for medicinal purposes.
 Join Cal NORML on Friday, November 5th in San Francisco as we commemorate and celebrate this monumental moment.
 To register and learn more about the event, please visit us at www.canorml.org/25th215/.

-AB 1256 (Quirk) is a Cal NORML-sponsored bill; it has been introduced in the legislature as a two-year bill and will be heard in 2022.
+AB 1256 (Quirk) is a Cal NORML-sponsored bill; it has been introduced in the legislature as a two-year bill and will be heard in 2022 as a bill with a new number.

 July 26, 2021 – Today, Oakland City Council unanimously approved a resolution in support of Assembly Bill 1256 by Assemblymember Bill Quirk, to prohibit employers from discriminating against potential or current employees who have tested positive for inactive cannabis metabolites in their urine or hair.